The Castle School, Taunton: Site

-The original parts of the building include the tower block, and the ground floor building connected to it, which covers the canteen, main hall and science blocks.
-The newer buildings include the Qdos 6th Form Building, which opened in 2010 replacing two ageing mobile huts and partly extending the jubilee building, the Sealy Building, Sports Hall and Sports Centre and the Jubilee Building which opened in 2003.
-And the newest addition of Naylor.
+The original parts of the building include the tower block, and the ground floor building connected to it, which covers the main hall and science blocks.
+The newer buildings include the Qdos 6th Form Building, which opened in 2010 replacing two ageing mobile huts and partly extending the Jubilee building, the Sealy Building, Sports Hall and Sports Centre and the Jubilee Building which opened in 2003.
+The newest additions are the Naylor Building and the Dining Hall.
 This has enabled departments to grow and offer more to its pupils by way of facilities and improved teaching rooms.
-However, the school has 1,236 pupils for a site only designed to hold 600.

 Sport

 Castle School is heavily involved in sport and offers pupils a wide variety of sports such as football, basketball, tennis, golf, hockey, parkour, athletics, and many more to participate in.
+The Castle school has a 3G pitch and athletics track, as well as the usual sports facilities.